 What do the following list of typical monthly plans and errands have in common:

 Answer: They all require money!

-We realized that it was silly to keep our daily, weekly, and monthly life plans in a completely separate place than our budgeting plans.
-They're pretty much inseparable.
+I realized that it was silly to keep my daily, weekly, and monthly life plans in a completely separate place than my budgeting plans.
+They’re pretty much inseparable.
 So, if you think you could benefit from using a planner to help you plan your days and your money in the same place, let me show you how:

 One of the biggest tools for success, one of the best ways to keep yourself motivated and achieve your goals, is the ability to track your progress.
 This couldn’t be truer when it comes to paying down debt.

 The first thing you should do is calculate your total debt load.
 This could be a tough truth for some to face, but remember this is the starting point, not the finish line.
 Keep track of your debt reduction progress over the course of a year.
 Each month, write down your new debt number and how much you’ve paid off.
 Imagine what that month-to-month success would feel like – Seeing and tracking progress is one of the major factors that motivate us to keep moving forward without giving up!